-- 5.7 A number of evidence base documents prepared to support the preparation of the Local Plan: Core Strategy have demonstrated that there are insufficient deliverable sites within the urban area of Knowsley to meet the borough's development needs.
+- 5.8 A number of evidence base documents prepared to support the preparation of the Local Plan: Core Strategy have demonstrated that there are insufficient deliverable sites within the urban area of Knowsley to meet the borough's development needs.
 In particular, the Strategic Housing Land Availability Assessment (SHLAA)14 and the Joint Employment Land and Premises Study (JELPS)15 have highlighted that there is not enough suitable land for housing and employment development within the existing urban areas of Knowsley to meet development requirements until 2028.
 The Liverpool City Region Housing and Economic Development Evidence Base Overview Study16 has also assessed the housing and employment evidence collated by individual districts within the Liverpool City Region in order to determine whether each district has sufficient land to meet housing and employment growth requirements in the longer term.
-This study concluded that there is a potential undersupply of housing land in Knowsley and that there are also potential shortfalls in employment land in the medium/long term. - 5.8 Taking account the findings of these evidence base studies, and also the nature of the linkages in housing markets and travel to work areas, and the need to ensure that there is an appropriate supply of sites throughout the Plan period, the Council decided to identify a number of broad locations which would be removed from the Green Belt boundaries through the Local Plan process in order to support longer term housing and employment growth. - 5.9 A series of potential locations for release from the Green Belt were considered for release.
-These included locations recommended for consideration by the Knowsley and Sefton Green Belt Study Knowsley Report17 and alternative locations put forward for consideration by landowners and/or developers.
-Following the assessment and SA of these locations a series of 'reserved' and 'safeguarded' locations were identified and included in the Local Plan: Core Strategy Submission document. - 5.10 Under the policies within the Submission version of the Core Strategy, the release of these 'reserved' and 'safeguarded' locations was subject to phasing restrictions.
-However, following the close of initial hearing
+This study concluded that there is a potential undersupply of housing land in Knowsley and that there are also potential shortfalls in employment land in the medium/long term. - 5.9 Taking account the findings of these evidence base studies, and also the nature of the linkages in housing markets and travel to work areas, and the need to ensure that there is an appropriate supply of sites throughout the Plan period, the Council decided to identify a number of broad locations which would be removed from the Green Belt boundaries through the Local Plan process in order to support longer term housing and employment growth. - 5.10 A series of potential locations for release from the Green Belt were considered for release.
+These included locations recommended for consideration by the Knowsley and Sefton Green Belt Study -